Ajab Prem Ki Ghazab Kahani: Box office

 Ajab Prem Ki Ghazab Kahani collected a net India gross of ₹6.64 crores on its opening day, and ₹38 crore in its opening week.
 It was declared Semi-Hit at the box-office having collected a lifetime gross collection of ₹86.02 crore in India, including a nett income of ₹62.84 crore, and ₹13.71 crore from overseas box office, thus making a worldwide total of ₹99.73 crore.
 It was the third highest-grossing Bollywood film of 2009 behind 3 Idiots and Love Aaj Kal.

 Soundtrack

 The soundtrack was composed by Pritam while lyrics were penned by Irshad Kamil and Ashish Pandit.
 The songs are remixed by DJ Suketu and arranged by Aks.
+Two songs from the film, "Tu Jaane Na" and "Tera Hone Laga Hoon," were sung by Pakistani singer Atif Aslam, which became widely popular.